Vanderbilt Orthopaedics shares some surprising information about arthritis treatment options.

 You might think arthritis sufferers are split evenly across genders.
 That’s not quite the case.
-Vanderbilt Bone & Joint’s Cory Calendine, M.D., talks statistics and new treatments happening in the world of bone health:
+Here are statistics and new treatments happening in the world of bone health, courtesy of Vanderbilt Orthopaedics.

 We’re seeing knee replacements designed specifically for women.
 Is arthritis more common in women?

 Sixty percent of all arthritis diagnosed by physicians is in women, so there’s a population and need there.
 Even though arthritis is more common in women, women are three times less likely to have a knee replacement than men.
-We want to bridge that gap; we want to reach out to that population.
+That gap needs to be bridged.
 A “female” artificial knee is designed to fit the shape of a woman.
 We all know men and women all come in various shapes, and that’s true across genders as well.
 The issue is the fit of the implant with the bone, and there are certain gender differences involved.
 For example, women’s knees are typically narrower than men’s.
 Today we are able to personalize knee replacements to a great degree to fit women’s bone geometries.

 What’s new in terms of ways to treat early arthritis?